#loveislight

 The Daniel Anderl Judicial Protection Project’s mission is to further the safety, security and privacy of members of the judicial community and their families.

-Additionally, the Project provides educational scholarships to students to honor the memory of Daniel Anderl.
+Additionally, the Project provides educational scholarships to students studying Criminal Justice to honor the memory of Daniel.

-In July 2020, an armed assailant targeting U.S. District Court Judge Esther Salas showed up at Judge Salas’s home and murdered her beloved 20-year-old son, Daniel Anderl, and shot and severely wounded her husband Mark.
+In July 2020, an armed assailant targeting Judge Salas showed up at the family’s home and murdered her beloved 20-year-old Daniel, and shot and severely wounded her husband Mark.
+Daniel died a hero after taking a bullet to his chest trying to protect his parents.

-That journey hit a milestone when Congress passed a law named after Daniel.
-“Daniel’s Law” aims to protect federal judges by safeguarding their personally identifiable information and that of their close relatives.
+That journey hit a milestone when the NJ Congress passed a law named after Daniel.
+“Daniel’s Law” protects active or retired judges, prosecutors, law enforcement officers, and their immediate family members by safeguarding their personally identifiable information.

-In addition, Judge Salas and her husband Mark Anderl created a scholarship fund to support students who are working to further the Judicial Protection Project’s mission, including those pursuing professions in legal advocacy and law enforcement.
+Additionally, it provides educational scholarships to support students working to further the Protection Project’s mission, including those pursuing professions in legal advocacy and law enforcement.

 Award Requirements